 4. Configure the Time Series frequency and date range:

 The default frequency is Monthly with no Date Range.
-Specifying a Date Range will ensure you get the time series you want with a side helping of quick rendering - if you do not specify a Date Range, data for several years in the past and future will be returned.
+Specifying a Date Range will ensure you get the time series you want with a side helping of quick rendering.
+If you do not specify a Date Range, data will be returned relative to the current date - one year before through one year after.

 Configuring Time Series Fields